All kids should have the food they need to live healthy and active lives.

-The map below represents the performance of school districts serving low-income students breakfast.
+The interactive map below shows some basic stats about each district’s efforts to feed low-income students.
 Serving 70 low-income (F/RP) students breakfast (SBP) per 100 at lunch (NSLP) is the national benchmark and the higher the better.

 Scroll over your district to see their performance, statewide ranking, and choices regarding breakfast service.

 - Grab and Go: students pick up food from kiosks or service lines around the school and eat in their classrooms or common areas